-Otaika has substantial areas of land that is prone to high risk of instability with an area of approximately 760ha of land or up to 60% of Otaika are prone to this issue.
+Otaika has substantial areas of land that are prone to high risk of instability, with an area of approximately 760ha of land or up to 60% of Otaika prone to this issue.
 This will impact on the amount and type of future development in the area.

 Along with residential area, the commercial and industrial areas provide important services and employment for the District.
-Raumanga is also home to Northtec, Northlands largest tertiary education.
+Raumanga is also home to NorthTec, Northland's largest tertiary education provider.